mjspriggs/overview/glossary/glossary.md

 See [single-campus multizone region](#x10127487).

 ### single-page application (SPA)
 {: #x9829514}

 An application that works inside a browser and does not require page reloading during use.

-### single sign-on (SSO)
-{: #x2213318}

-An authentication process in which a user can access more than one system or application by entering a single user ID and password.

 ### smart contract
 {: #x8888420}